 Transportation to the student's school of origin will be provided in accordance with the McKinney-Vento Homeless Assistance Act.
-For additional information concerning the rights of students and parents of students in homeless situations or assistance in accessing transportation services, contact Heather Miller 830-6262, the district's liaison for homeless students.
+For additional information concerning the rights of students and parents of students in homeless situations or assistance in accessing transportation services, contact the district's liaison for homeless students at 541-830-6262.